newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 You'll notice that the CLI creates three files in the `./nerdlets/lab0-nerdlet` directory: `index.js`, `styles.scss`, and a `nr1.json` configuration.

-2. Open the project in your text editor or IDE (reminder: these instructions assume Visual Studio Code, but you are free to use the IDE of your choice.
-Here's a shout out to all the VI users!!)
+2. Open the project in the IDE of your choice.
+However, these instructions assume Visual Studio Code.

 ```bash
 # if you're not there already, navigate to the workshop directory